-INDUSTRIAL
+INDUSTRIAL LAND USE

-Lands classified as industrial consist of areas used for the manufacturing, assembly, processing or storage of products.
-In addition, off site signs, truck stops and automobile service stations, and other similar uses compatible with industrial uses may be approved as special exceptions and be subject to an intensity of less than or equal to 1.0 floor area ratio.
+Lands classified as industrial consist of areas used for the manufacturing, assembly, processing, or storage of products, as well as, public, charter and private schools teaching industrial arts curriculum.
+In addition, off-site signs, truck stops and automobile service stations, and other similar uses compatible with industrial uses may be approved as special exceptions and be subject to an intensity of less than or equal to .25 floor area ratio.